All the Highlights from Our 3 Week Trip to Italy and Greece

 This was the most delicious mozzarella cheese I have EVER tasted.

-We also visited a farm-to-table restaurant complete with outdoor gardens where food was grown for our meal.
+We also visited a farm-to-table restaurant complete with outdoor gardens where food was grown for our meals.

 I hope you enjoyed some of the highlights of our trip to Italy and Greece.
 We had such a great time!